Getting the Most Out of Auggie

 Edit Personas

-• Two personas feel interchangeable
+• Two personas feel interchangeable — they need distinct perspectives

 • A persona contradicts your stated customer reality